google/WebFundamentals/src/content/en/fundamentals/security/credential-management/save-forms.md

 1. Include `autocomplete` in the form.
 2. Interrupt the form submission event.
-3. Authenticate by sending a request via AJAX.
+3. Authenticate by sending a request.
 4. Store the credential.
 5. Update the UI or proceed to the personalized page.